-A graduate of Smith College and the recipient of a prestigious Columbia University teaching fellowship, Elizabeth Walters draws on years of experience as a writer, editor, certified teacher and private tutor as she helps students succeed in reading, writing, and standardized tests.
+A graduate of Smith College and Columbia University, Elizabeth Walters draws on years of experience as a writer, editor, certified teacher, writing consultant, and private tutor as she helps students succeed in reading, writing, and standardized tests.
 As a high scorer herself, with GRE marks in the 96th percentile for Verbal Reasoning and the 97th percentile for Analytical Writing, she knows how rewarding it can be to achieve one’s goals.

 Elizabeth holds a BA in English language and literature from Smith and an MFA in creative nonfiction writing from Columbia, where she was awarded a prestigious fellowship to teach University Writing, Columbia’s first-year composition course.
 Her classes included sections specifically for international students and for students of non-traditional ages and backgrounds.
 After commencement, she has continued on at Columbia as a consultant in the university’s writing center, which serves both undergraduate and graduate students.

 Before starting graduate school, Elizabeth spent several years teaching middle- and high-school English, reading, and standardized test preparation.
 She has worked with students on all skill levels, from remedial to on-level to honors students, and she has taught children with various exceptionalities, including ADD/ADHD, dyslexia, dysgraphia, giftedness, and emotional/behavioral disorders.
 She has tutored both public and private-school students.
 She loves individual tutoring because she enjoys being able to customize lessons to help specific learners succeed.